vasu-rbt/kentico12-mvc-widgets/Kentico.MVC.Widgets/Kentico.MVC.Widgets.LinkButton/README.md

 # Author

-This widget was created by Vasu Yerramsetti @ Ray Business Technologies
+This widget was created by Vasu Yerramsetti @ Ray Business Technologies Pvt Ltd.